Well-Baby Spinal Check-Up Program

 How does the Well-Baby Spinal Check-up Program work and what does it involve?

-Dr. Bruce Stevens is trained in examining infants to determine if any spinal subluxations are present.
+Dr. Morgan Hurd is trained in examining infants to determine if any spinal subluxations are present.
 If any problems are detected, the correction is a very gentle process, much like the light touch of a finger.
 In addition to the spinal check-up, well-baby visits include parent education in not only looking for signs of spinal problems, but also helpful advice to provide their child with the greatest opportunity for a life of health, strength and vitality.